 Within three to five years of obtaining a bachelor's degree in Materials Science and Engineering at the University of Nevada, Reno, a graduate is expected to achieve the following:

-- Foundation skills: Graduates will be able to demonstrate Materials Science and Engineering competence to successfully solve contemporary, real-world problems.
+- Foundation skills: Graduates demonstrate Materials Science and Engineering competence to successfully solve contemporary, real-world problems.

-- Engagement: Graduates will engage in solving socially relevant problems to improve the economic, social and environmental well-being of the community.
+- Engagement: Graduates will engage in solving socially relevant problems to improve the economic, social and environmental well-being of the workplace and the community.

 Materials Science and Engineering Student Learning Outcomes